Ensemble deep learning: A review: Ensemble Strategies:

 Bagging has also been applied to solve the problem of imbalanced data.
 Roughly Balanced Bagging \cite{hido2009roughly} tries to equalize each class's sampling probability in binary class problems wherein the negative class samples are sampled via negative binomial distribution, instead of keeping the sample size of each class the same number.
-Neighbourhood Balanced Bagging \cite{blaszczynski2015neighbourhood} incorporated the neighbourhood information for generating the bagging samples for the class imbalance problems.
-The authors concluded that applying conventional diversification is more effective when applied at the last classification methods.
+Neighbourhood Balanced Bagging \cite{blaszczynski2015neighbourhood} incorporated the neighbourhood information for generating the bagging samples for the class imbalance problems. \citet{blaszczynski2015neighbourhood} concluded that applying conventional diversification is more effective when applied at the last classification methods.
+Both roughly balanced Bagging and Neighbourhood Balanced Bagging have not been explored in deep learning architectures.
+Thus, these approaches can be exploited to handle the class imbalance problems via deep ensemble models.

-The theoretical and experimental analysis of online bagging and boosting \cite{oza2005online} showed that the online bagging algorithm can achieve similar accuracy as the batch bagging algorithm with only a little more training time, however, online bagging is an option when all training samples can't be loaded into the memory due to memory issues.
+The theoretical and experimental analysis of online bagging and boosting \cite{oza2005online} showed that the online bagging algorithm can achieve similar accuracy as the batch bagging algorithm with only a little more training time.
+However, online bagging is an option when all training samples can't be loaded into the memory due to memory issues.

 Although ensembling may lead to increase in the computational complexity, but bagging possesses the property that it can be paralleled and can lead to effective reduction in the training time subject to the availability of hardware for running the parallel models.
 Since deep learning models have high training time, hence optimization of multiple deep models on different training bags is not a feasible option.